defjaf/RandomFields/README.md

 * Note that velocites.py is stand-alone.

 ### TODO:
-* Convert to a proper module format
+* Convert to a proper package format
+  * move driver code out of package?
 * Split off "anisotropic" parts of aniso.py